UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Expect slightly higher power consumption, If you haven't already now would be a good time to go into the bios & manually setup fan control to be controlled by CPU temp.

-This repository serves to save people time bothering to compile Proton themselves with most™️ the issues pre-solved, or currently being figured out.
+This repository serves to save people time bothering to compile Proton with AVX512 support themselves, with most™️ the issues pre-solved, or currently being figured out.

 Question 4: What is the 'Proton-NoSteam' Folder?